 and 2020 and 2021 seasons, so remember to keep up-to-date by downloading our Beach App and subscribing to our newsletter.

 7月25日からお台場で開催される、FIVBビーチバレーボールワールドツアー2018東京大会に出場予定の #溝江明香 選手(@sayakaj)・ #橋本涼加 選手(@suzu_4_38)ペアが #Tokyo2020 に来訪✨🏐🏐🏐@jva_beachvolley https://t.co/b8fyo8vnOf

-Can Japan's Suzuka Hashimoto and Sayaka Mizoe make it to Tokyo in two years' time?
+Can Japan's Suzuka Hashimoto and Sayaka Mizoe make it to Tokyo next year?